 What Philosophy Majors Need to Know

-O*NET surveyed people in occupations related to philosophy and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+In an O*NET survey, philosophy majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Philosophy Majors

 This major prepares you for careers in which these knowledge areas are important:

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Mathematics - Knowledge of arithmetic, algebra, geometry, calculus, statistics, and their applications.